Emilia Wickert: Career

 At the 2025 European Championships in Tallinn, Wickert and the German group placed 10th in the all-around and won bronze medail in 3 balls + 2 hoops final.
 In August, Wickert competed at the 2025 World Championships in Rio de Janeiro, Brazil, alongside Melanie Dargel, Anja Kosan, Helena Ripken, Anna-Maria Shatokhin and Olivia Falk, where they took 8th place in all-around.
 Together with Darja Varfolomeev and Anastasia Simakova, they won the gold medal in team competition.

+In 2026 the group started its season at the World Cup in Sofia, winning silver in the all-around.
+They were 5th in 5 balls and 4th in 3 hoops + 4 clubs final.
+At the World Challenge Cup in Portimão she won silver in the All-Around and with 5 balls as well as gold with 3 hoops & 4 clubs.
+In the end of May, Wickert and her teammates competed at the 2026 European Championships in Varna, Bulgaria, where they placed 5th in all-around.
+They took 5th place in team competition together with individuals and 6th place in 3 hoops + 4 clubs due to loss of apparatus.
+In Cluj-Napoca they won silver in the All-Around.
+In July, they competed at the World Cup Milan and ended in 10th place in the all-around and won silver medal in 3 hoops + 4 clubs final.